M-Haris-27/Web_Assignment/README.md

 ## Overview

 This project is a fully responsive weather dashboard that provides current weather information and a 5-day forecast for any city.
-It integrates with the OpenWeather API for weather data and uses Google's Generative AI for a chatbot feature.
+It integrates with the OpenWeather API for weather data and uses Gemini AI for a chatbot feature.
 The dashboard includes data visualization using Chart.js and offers various data manipulation options.

 ## Features